henrietta-k/adapt-learning-wiki/Framework-in-five-minutes.md

 **Blocks** have replaced the traditional screens/slides found in most e-learning publishing software, and present small chunks of related content using **components**.

 **Components** are the main interactions in Adapt, and present simple ideas.
 Components can be used in a block full-width, or combined with another component for more variety.
+In general, it's best not to add more than two half-width or one full-width component per block, because component order is adjusted for RTL languages.

 To summarise: **Pages** contain **Articles** contain **Blocks** contain **Components**.